 This is very confusing at least in finnish language, because we never type it like that.

 #1 Updated by Antti Perkiömäki almost 11 years ago

 I tried a little change in caldendar-fi.js file:

 Did not change the behaviour though :) The date format was still YYYY-MM-DD

 Not really a programmer so no clue why the change didn't work.
 Anyways tried with several browsers so might need change to some other place to change the date format.

-#2 Updated by Bastian Salmela over 10 years ago
+#2 Updated by Bastian Salmela almost 11 years ago

 aah.. i tried those too, and some other tricks... but best I got was calendar-widget changing the field correctly (respecting dd-mm-yyyy) when I clicked a date.. but still, everytime I am adding new issue, or editing old one, the date in field gets defaulted in wrong order.

 I dont know ruby, so after hour of going through sources I just gave up :)